Pyramid Lake (Los Angeles County, California): Background

+Its name comes from the Pyramid Rock, created when a ridge was cut through in 1932 by the Ridge Route Alternate (US 99).
+Pyramid Rock still exists directly in front of the dam.

 In 1843, gold was discovered near what is now Pyramid Lake, in the Santa Feliciana Canyon, just south of what is now Pyramid Dam.
 The small find failed to trigger a rush to the mountainous countryside.
 Only Francisco Lopes, owner of Rancho Temescal, a Mexican land grant, and a handful of ranchers attempted to settle the region.